jtilly/R-travis-container-example/README.md

 # Building R packages with Travis CI containers
 This repository contains an example `R` package that is built using the container-based infrastructure from [Travis CI](https://travis-ci.org/).

-*NOTE: As of March 2016, Travis CI supports R using containers through the default option `language: R`, which renders this repository obsolete.
+*NOTE: As of March 2016, Travis CI supports R using containers through the default option `language: r`, which renders this repository obsolete.
 See [here](http://blog.rstudio.org/2016/03/09/r-on-travis-ci/).*

 The container-based infrastructure from Travis CI to build `R` packages can be very fast when we cache dependent packages.
 The main difference between the containerized infrastructure and the "traditional" approach is that with containers we cannot use `sudo` anymore.
 Therefore, we cannot piece together our favorite version of `R`  using `sudo apt-get install` or rely on binary packages (e.g. from [c2d4u]( https://launchpad.net/~marutter/+archive/ubuntu/c2d4u)).